Toni-SM/semu.robotics.ros2_bridge/exts/omni.add_on.ros2_bridge/docs/README.md

 # omni.add_on.ros2_bridge

-This extension allows publishing additional topics and enabling services for agile development of robotic application prototypes in ROS2
+This extension enables the ROS2 action server interfaces for controlling robots (particularly those used by MoveIt to talk to robot controllers: FollowJointTrajectory and GripperCommand) and enables services for agile prototyping of robotic applications in ROS2

 Visit https://github.com/Toni-SM/omni.add_on.ros2_bridge to read more about its use